thatseanmoore/wrestleboxd/README.md

 ### Version 1.0
-- Allows users to put together matches from a few preset selections and opten options.
+- Allows users to put together matches from a few preset selections and open options.

 ### The Future
 -